hvishnoi1/backend-api-testing-docs/SSP-Portal (BE-API)_ Unit test.md

 ```

 The example above clearly states the test's intention, parameters are legibly
 defined, and the assertions deliver a well-understandable message.
+The test name
+follows a defined scheme and the test is devided into 3 parts: initialize the
+required variables (arrange), call the implementations (act) and assertions
+(assert).

 ##### Bad practices